nvim-neorg/neorg/README.md

 Worried about lazy loading?
 It's very hard to do properly because of the way Neovim handles filetypes.
-I'm planning on adding a PR with support for Neorg files.
+I'm planning on adding a PR with support for Neorg files to the Neovim core at some point.
 Neorg practically lazy loads itself - it only runs when it detects a .norg extension.
 You shouldn't get any real startup time hits.

 ##### :robot: For the latest and greatest check out the [unstable](https://github.com/vhyrro/neorg/tree/unstable) branch